 Posted on

 Pike Fishing

-• You can make your own drop-shot weights by pinching one end of a barrel swivel in a split-shot.
-The swivel helps reduce line twist.
+• DIY Drop-Shot Weights: Create your own drop-shot weights by pinching one end of a barrel swivel into a split-shot.
+This technique helps reduce line twist for smoother fishing.

+Posted on